 IPRH grants fellowships to Illinois faculty and graduate students, who spend the year engaged in research and writing.

-IPRH is pleased to announce that the theme for the 2018–19 IPRH Fellowship year will be “Race Work.”
+IPRH is pleased to announce that its theme for 2020–21 will be The Global and Its Worlds.

 Past IPRH Fellowship Themes

 - Race Work (2018–2019)